ostival/ostival-desktop/README.md

 - Qt 6.9.1
 - CMake 3.16
+- Icarus Verilog*

+\* Ostival doesn't come with the pre-compiled binary of Icarus Verilog.
+The user can install it manually on their PC.
+We'll add all tools to the community server in the future, so you don't have to worry about installing and managing different tools, and you can focus solely on designing the awesome hardware.

 ## How to Build an Ostival Desktop Application?
 Create a folder named **build** and cd to build